eeDesignLab/bl5-nrf52840-devenv-template/README.md

   ```

 - Install the command line tools on **Linux Host Machines** (go [here]( https://eedesignlab.com/development-environment-setup-using-nordics-nrf5-sdk-gnu-gcc-and-eclipse-ide-part-i/ ) for help).
-  - From the project's root folder, run the script below:
+  - Run the script below from the project's root folder:

   ```bash
   cd cmd-tools &&